-These are a softer, pumpkin-flavored sort of oatmeal cookie, topped with a chocolate bar while still warm to melt and act as immediate frosting.
+These cookies are a softer, pumpkin-flavored sort of oatmeal cookie, topped with a chocolate bar while still warm to melt and act as immediate frosting.
 It’s a great combination.
 And this is a good way to use up leftover Halloween candy!

 Those chocolate bars will immediately take on the heat of the cookies and begin to melt into wonderful chocolate puddles.